adrianboguszewski/RowanBerryOS/README.md

-Repository to keep source for BirdOS.
+Repository to keep source for RowanBerryOS.